ChickenVacuum/react-like-button/README.md

 |--------|--------|--------|--------|
 | ![Full hearth SVG](docs/header_demos/multi_like_button_hearth_svg.gif) | ![Round with sparks](docs/header_demos/multi_like_button_round_sparks.gif) | ![Square with emeralds](docs/header_demos/multi_like_button_square_emerald.gif) | ![Square with stars](docs/header_demos/multi_like_button_square_star.gif) |

+_(The gifs are accelerated and chopped, the effects would render better in real life)_

 An animated like button component with liquid fill effect and customizable particle animations.
 Available in both Tailwind CSS and vanilla CSS versions.